amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/syllabus.md

 You may use approved tools only within the boundaries described in the assignment instructions.
 If AI/tool use is allowed, you must disclose it in the format I provide (e.g., a short “Tool Use” note).
 Using tools to bypass learning goals or submitting generated work as your own may be treated as an academic integrity violation. **If AI use is suspected, the burden of proof will be on the student to prove that they did NOT use AI, otherwise it is entirely up to the instructor's discretion to NOT accept work that is suspected as AI use or other forms of plagiarism.** Depending on the nature of the assignment a student MAY be given an opportunity to redo and resubmit an assignment. **Suspected AI or plagiarism will be a violation of classroom conduct expectations and may be counted as an Unexcused Absence.**

 ## Attendance, Behavior Expectations & Community Standards
 Respectful Conduct Expectations: I am committed to building with you a positive classroom environment in which everyone can learn.
 I reserve the right to intervene and enforce standards of respectful behavior when classroom conduct is inconsistent with University expectations.
 Interventions and enforcement may include but are not limited to required meetings to discuss classroom expectations, written notification of expectations, and/or removal from a class meeting.
 Repeated violation of classroom norms, ignoring of direct requests from the instructor, and removal from a class meeting will result in an unexcused absence.
-3 or more unexcused absences may result in permanent removal and a drop from the course (see attendance policy).
+3 or more unexcused absences may result in permanent removal and a drop from the course.
+Please email me as asoon as possible to let me know you will be absent.

 The University of New Mexico ensures freedom of academic inquiry, free expression and open debate, and a respectful campus through adherence to the following policies: [D75: Classroom Conduct](<https://handbook.unm.edu/d75/>), [Student Code of Conduct](<https://pathfinder.unm.edu/code-of-conduct.html>), [University Policy 2240 – Respectful Campus](<https://unmpolicy.policystat.com/policy/17084708/latest/>), [University Policy 2210 – Campus Violence](<https://unmpolicy.policystat.com/policy/17084963/latest/>).

 ### Our Shared Goals
 This course works best when we treat the classroom (physical or online) as a studio/lab: a place where people can take intellectual risks, make mistakes, revise, and learn without fear of humiliation.
 Everyone is responsible for helping create that environment.

 **Baseline expectations (always)**
-You are expected to:\
+You are expected to:\\
 -Treat others with respect in speech, tone, and behavior—especially when disagreeing.\
 -Engage ideas, not people.
 Critique claims, arguments, methods, and evidence—never someone’s identity or worth.\
 -Listen actively (no side conversations, interruptions, or dismissive gestures).
 -Use inclusive, professional language.
 No slurs, harassment, intimidation, stalking, or sexualized comments.
--Honor privacy and consent (see “Recording & Sharing” below).
+-Honor privacy and consent (see “Recording & Sharing” below).\
 -Disruptive, hostile, or unsafe behavior can result in removal from class and referral to appropriate campus processes.
 (See “How issues are handled.”)

-**Participation norms**
+**Participation norms**\
-**Discussion and dialogue**
+**Discussion and dialogue**\
 To keep conversation productive and equitable:\
 -One mic: please don’t talk over classmates.\
 -Share airtime: if you speak often, practice making space; if you speak rarely, challenge yourself to contribute.\
 -Assume good intent; attend to impact.
 If something lands poorly, we’ll address impact, not debate intent.\
 -Ask before advising.
 Especially in peer feedback, start with questions or reflections.\

-**Studio / critique / peer feedback (if applicable)** When offering critique:\
+**Studio / critique / peer feedback (if applicable)** \
+When offering critique:\
 -Focus on observable choices (“I notice…”) and effects (“This makes me wonder…”).\
 -Avoid absolute judgments (“This is bad.”) and mind-reading (“You were trying to…”).\